-Can we get a spouse visa to the US based on online marriage?
+According to USA immigration law, can I get a spouse visa to the US based on an online marriage?

 The short answer to that question is YES!